PROMOTE HUMAN RIGHTS

 GLOBAL PRIZE COMPETITION

-In 2024, the Global Prize Recipient, alongside the top 10 Finalists and 20 Honorable Mentions, have their photographs showcased at the United Nations Headquarters in New York City on December 10th - UN Human Rights Day.
-These extraordinary works are also featured globally online at UN.org.
+In 2026, the Global Prize Recipient, along with the top 10 Finalists and 20 Honorable Mentions, will have their photographs exhibited at the United Nations Headquarters in New York City on December 10 — UN Human Rights Day — in Gallery A, one of the UN’s most prominent public exhibition spaces.

 UNITED NATIONS AND UNIVERSITY OF OXFORD GLOBAL EXHIBIT